l-atelier-des-chercheurs/dodoc/README.md

 ```

 Custom values can be defined in the schema property in settings_base.json.
-Editable default values and all custom values can only be edited by an $admins.
+Editable default values and all custom values can only be edited by an $admin.

 ### Files